Abdulaziz-nasser/ibn_roshd-Wro/README.md

 The Jetson and controller communicate through **USB serial**.

-The vehicle is being built and tested step by step so that each part works reliably before we combine everything into the full autonomous system.
+The car is being built and tested step by step so that each part works reliably before we combine everything into the full autonomous system.

 ### Vehicle Photos

+[finish the car]

 ## Performance Video

+[finish the car coding]

-A full performance video of the vehicle will be added here as testing progresses.
+A full performance video of the car will be added here as testing progresses.

 **Video:**